nmdimaria/Spotify_Project/README.md

 - We are aiming for our final ML dataset to contain about 50,000 rows.
 - The popularity measure from Spotify is on a scale from 0 (least popular) to 100 (most popular).
 We decided to create a cutoff in the popularity of 70 and consider everything below that threshold as unpopular and everything above as popular.
 This corresponds to roughly the top 10% songs.
 - The primary features from Spotify were numerical and scaled easily using the StandardScaler.
+- The data was split by the scikit learn train_test_split.
+No issues were encountered.
+- We've decided on using the Linear SVC versus the more broad SVM because it is more obtimized for larger datasets.
+We will also test a logistic regression and random forest model for comparison.